 We encourage the children to talk about their worries or problems - and for those too anxious to talk, there is a little zippered pouch - Biff - in each Form room where children can discreetly post notes.
 At playtime, while the children are allowed to roam freely in the grounds, building dens and climbing trees, there are always two members of staff wandering nearby - and sometimes even joining in with an impromptu game of football on the lawn.

-We encourage the children to have a real say about their lives at Kitebrook through a School Council of children from all the age groups who meet to discuss things they like about Kitebrook and things they would like to see changed or improved - they often come up with innovative ideas.
+We encourage the children to have a real say about their lives at Kitebrook through a School Council of children from all the age groups who meet to discuss things they like about Kitebrook and things they would like to see changed or improved.

 Kitebrook children like to care for others beyond their family and school, with charity events that are often run by the older children.
 We are proud, for instance, of the number of shoeboxes the children fill each year for children in need and the pleasure they take in doing so.